M66B/XPrivacyLua/FAQ.md

 **(4) Can you add ...?**

 * *Network and storage restrictions*: access to the internet and to the device storage can only be prevented by revoking Linux permission from an app, which will often result in the app crashing.
 Therefore this will not be added.
-* *Tracking/profiling restrictions*: there are hundreds of data items that can be used for tracking and profiling purposes.
-It is too much work to add restrictions for all of them.
 * *User interface features*: I want to limit the time I put into this project and I want to keep things simple, so don't expect anything more than basic restriction management.
 * *On demand restricting*: It is not really possible to add on demand restricting so that it works stable and can be supported on the long term, so this will not be added.
 See also [here](https://forum.xda-developers.com/showpost.php?p=75419161&postcount=49).
 * *Randomizing fake values*: this is known to let apps crash, so this will not be added.